-COVID-19 was officially declared a pandemic before the year-end however the full effect is unknown.
+COVID-19 was officially declared a pandemic in the prior year however the full effect continues to remain unknown.
 The impact of COVID-19 in Canada and on the global economy increased significantly.
 This has resulted in worldwide emergency measures to combat the spread of the virus.
 As a part of these measures, Community Living Central York has added additional precautions and screenings to ensure the safety of its community members and staff.